ioccc-src/winner/2020/ferguson2/obfuscation.md

 # Obfuscation

-*   The obvious strings are obfuscated by the default Enigma settings in the program itself.
+*   Strings identifying what it is are encrypted by the Enigma itself (with its default settings).
+The strings are: `Position`, `Setting`, `Ring`, `Plugboard pair` `Reflector`.
+Together these would be a dead giveaway to anyone familiar with the Enigma machine and some of them by themselves would be a dead giveaway too.

 *   Digraphs.
 This isn't necessarily obfuscation itself but it does cause some beautifiers problems and it can be useful in layout as well (in some contexts